-PARK IMPROVEMENT AND/OR ITEM COST Land Acquisition Land Acquisition (Minimum Total of 200 Acres at a City of Franklin Year 2010 Estimated Land Valuation of \$4,000 Per Acre). \$1,400,000 Recreation Facility Development Preparation of a boundary survey of the portion of the property to be used for the park.
-A detailed topographic map may also have to be prepared with a contour interval of one foot. \$3,000 Preparation of a detailed site development plan and accompanying landscape plan for the entire neighborhood park site.
-Such a plan should be done so as to assure the maximum and efficient use of the property. \$3,700 Six (6) basketball goals (about 0.42-acre needed with fencing but no lighting). \$34,500 Two (2) baseball diamonds (about 9 acres needed) with backstop and bleachers with lighting. \$103,000 Lighting for two (2) baseball fields \$75,000 Two (2) softball diamonds (about 2.68 acres each for a total of 5.36 acres) with backstop and bleachers without lighting. \$92,000 Play Field (about 1.65-acres needed).
-Cost includes grading, landscaping, walkways, drives, picnic facilities, signage, drinking fountain, and drainage. \$59,700 Soccer Complex (about 8 acres needed for four fields) \$200,000 Lighting for Soccer Complex \$75,000 Skateboard Park (about 0.23 acres needed) \$20,000 1 / 4 Mile BMX Racetrack (with obstacles) \$16,000 Playground (about 0.62-acre needed).
-The playground is to include the development of a pre-school and school age play area in compliance with Americans with Disabilities Act, Barrier Free Design Standards, and Consumer Product Safety Commission requirements (including both play equipment and surfacing). \$41,500 Eight (8) tennis courts (unlighted, about 2.56-acres needed). \$292,000 Lighting for eight (8) tennis courts \$100,000 Ice-skating area (about 0.35-acre needed). \$0 Provision of a one-story, 2,400 square-foot enclosed park pavilion with indoor restroom facilities which meet all applicable Americans with \$232,800 (Assuming \$97 per Disabilities Act and Barrier Free Design Standards requirements (located outside any 100-year recurrence interval floodplain areas).
-Square Foot in Year 2000 Dollars) Passive (picnicking, etc.) and other recreation area (1.4 acres needed) including about 20 picnic tables (at 0.07 acre per table) and landscaping. \$25,000 Installation of landscape plant materials in areas located outside of the \$30,000
+PARK IMPROVEMENT AND/OR ITEM COST Land Acquisition Land Acquisition \$1,400,000 (Minimum Total of 200 Acres at a City of Franklin Year 2010 Estimated Land Valuation of \$4,000 Per Acre).
+Recreation Facility Development Preparation of a boundary survey of the portion of the property to be used \$3,000 for the park.
+A detailed topographic map may also have to be prepared with a contour interval of one foot.
+Preparation of a detailed site development plan and accompanying \$3,700 landscape plan for the entire neighborhood park site.
+Such a plan should be done so as to assure the maximum and efficient use of the property.

+PARK IMPROVEMENT AND/OR ITEM COST Six (6) basketball goals (about 0.42-acre needed with fencing but no \$34,500 lighting).
+Two (2) baseball diamonds (about 9 acres needed) with backstop and \$103,000 bleachers with lighting.
+Lighting for two (2) baseball fields \$75,000 Two (2) softball diamonds (about 2.68 acres each for a total of 5.36 acres) \$92,000 with backstop and bleachers without lighting.
+Play Field (about 1.65-acres needed).
+Cost includes grading, landscaping, \$59,700 walkways, drives, picnic facilities, signage, drinking fountain, and drainage.
+Soccer Complex (about 8 acres needed for four fields) \$200,000 Lighting for Soccer Complex \$75,000 Skateboard Park (about 0.23 acres needed) \$20,000 / 4 Mile BMX Racetrack (with obstacles) \$16,000 Playground (about 0.62-acre needed).
+The playground is to include the \$41,500 development of a pre-school and school age play area in compliance with Americans with Disabilities Act, Barrier Free Design Standards, and Consumer Product Safety Commission requirements (including both play equipment and surfacing).
+Eight (8) tennis courts (unlighted, about 2.56-acres needed). \$292,000 Lighting for eight (8) tennis courts \$100,000 Ice-skating area (about 0.35-acre needed). \$0 Provision of a one-story, 2,400 square-foot enclosed park pavilion with \$232,800 indoor restroom facilities which meet all applicable Americans with (Assuming \$97 per Disabilities Act and Barrier Free Design Standards requirements (located Square Foot in Year outside any 100-year recurrence interval floodplain areas).
+2000 Dollars) Passive (picnicking, etc.) and other recreation area (1.4 acres needed) \$25,000 including about 20 picnic tables (at 0.07 acre per table) and landscaping.
+Installation of landscape plant materials in areas located outside of the \$30,000 playfield areas.
+Provision of park benches, picnic tables, grills, etc. as demand increases \$26,000 over the planning period.
+Some of these park benches, picnic tables, grills, etc. may be permanently anchored.
+Provision of A 200-space hard-surfaced, paved off-street parking lot with \$616,000 curb, gutter, and storm sewer which is clearly marked and lighted.
+Installation of all park signage. \$25,000 Provision of a multiuse walking/snowmobile/education trail.
+(Assuming a \$238,100 length of about two miles and a cost of about \$22.55 per linear foot of 10- foot wide bituminous paved surface.)
+Provision of outdoor fitness stations along the walking/education trail. \$10,000